ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 [link to implementation examples](https://github.com/CMSgov/price-transparency-guide/tree/master/examples)

 ## Exemption Process

+### Health Plan Carriers
-Carriers who have **less than 30** enforced policies across the company’s combined plans may request an exemption by contacting the Division at the email address below.
+Carriers who have **fewer than 30** enforced policies across the company’s combined plans may request an exemption by contacting the Division at the email address below.

+### Pharmacy Benefit Managers
+PBMs who have **fewer than 30** covered, active members in the state of Colorado are exempt from reporting requirements.

+How to check: in your existing RxDC file P2 - Group Health Plan List, after filtering Column E to the state of Colorado, are there fewer than 30 members remaining in Column I?

 ## Contact the Division
 Please contact dora_ins_data@state.co.us for any questions or concerns.